-From there you will continue uphill on more switchbacks, and you will cross the one section of the trail which has a small amount of running water in case you brought your water filter and need more water.
+From there, you will continue uphill on more switchbacks, and you will cross the one section of the trail that has a small amount of running water in case you brought your water filter and need more water.

 The hike continues to climb before it gets to the best view on the trail, the bench that overlooks the valley.

 The bench is nothing more then a large rock stacked on two other stones, but it provides one of the best views in the entire mountain range, and it is worth taking some time to enjoy.